-Glossary
+TaitNet P25 Glossary

-This glossary contains an alphabetical list of terms and abbreviations related to the TB9100 base station. Α administrator A special type of access to CSS functions, used for activities such as changing passwords.
+This glossary contains an alphabetical list of terms and abbreviations related to the TaitNet P25 network, the CSS, the TB9100 base station, and the P25 Console Gateway.

+administrator A special type of access to CSS functions, used for activities such as changing passwords. access code A password required to gain access to a set of privileges.
 ADC Analog-to-Digital Converter.
 A device for converting an analog signal to a digital signal that represents the same information.
+AES AES (Advanced Encryption Standard) is an encryption algorithm that uses keys of up to 256 bits.
 AGC Automatic Gain Control.
 A device that optimizes signal level.
-Alarm Center Alarm Center is the Tait name for a utility that receives, stores, and displays syslog messages from elements in the TaitNet P25 network. analog FM mode A mode of operation in which the RF interface transmits and receives analog FM signal.
-The digital line sends and receives the analog signal as G. 711 speech packets. analog valid Analog valid is a signal that indicates that the base station is presenting a valid output on the analog line.
+Algorithm ID The Algorithm ID is an identifier that specifies an encryption algorithm (for example, DES or AES). analog FM mode A mode of operation in which the RF interface transmits and receives analog FM signal.
+The network element's channel group interface sends and receives the analog signal as G. 711 speech packets. analog valid Analog valid is a signal that indicates that the TB9100 base station or P25 Console Gateway is presenting a valid output on the analog line.
 This output can originate from an analog FM or from a digital P25 call.
-The M- line carries the analog valid signal.
+The M-line carries the analog valid signal.
 ANI Automatic Number Identification.
-A service that provides the receiver of a call the number of the caller. ΑΡርΟ The Association of Public Safety Communications Officials in the United States.
-The APCO Project 25 standards committee defined a digital radio standard.
+A service that provides the receiver of a call with a numerical identifier or alphanumeric label of the caller. antenna relay A DC-powered device that switches the antenna as needed between the base station's receiver and transmitter.
+With an antenna relay, a simplex base station only needs one antenna. ΑΡΣΟ The Association of Public Safety Communications Officials in the United States.
+The APCO Project 25 standards committee defined the P25 digital radio standard.
 The standard is often referred to as APCO or P25.
+ARP ARP (Address Resolution Protocol) is a IP protocol used to map IP network addresses to the hardware addresses used by a data link protocol.